AY Automate

 AI-first engineer vs traditional developer comparison table

-The hiring implication: hiring three traditional developers to match one skilled AI-first engineer is not a cost-effective strategy.
+The hiring implication: hiring 3 traditional developers to match one skilled AI-first engineer is not a cost-effective strategy.
 The AI-first engineer will outpace them in output, adaptability, and architectural quality.

 The 6 Core Skills an AI-First Engineer Must Have